 Dignified work is sometimes used in tandem with Decent work.
 This paper appreciates that the ILO Decent Work Agenda is key to several countries' labour and development strategies, including Malawi.
 'Dignified' signifies sovereignty over one's time, resources and access to land, particularly for women.
 This is significant in the context of precarious, informal, unpaid labour, which is disproportionately performed by women, an issue which is not entirely resolved by the decent work framework.
-Dignified work also refers to women's control over the means and dividends of production, and the need for women to have control over their income and given the gendered power dynamics in many households, this is crucial.4 The paper also refers to Quality work and uses it almost synonymously with dignified work, with the addition of satisfaction and self-actualisation in work.
+Dignified work also refers to women's control over the means and dividends of production. and the need for women to have control over their income and given the gendered power dynamics in many households, this is crucial.4 The paper also refers to Quality work and uses it almost synonymously with dignified work, with the addition of satisfaction and self-actualisation in work.
 This is a valuable component of the FWE commitment to measuring the things that matter.

-Gender (in)equality, women's human rights and feminist equality are often used instead of gendered (in)equality.
+Gendered in/equality, women's human rights and feminist equality to be used instead of gender equality.
 Neoliberal feminism and development language use terms like gender equality and choice, with a focus on individuals rather than systemic sexism, and can be neoconservative.
 Gender equality as a term is devoid of political power and often ignores violent patriarchal oppression and the systematic oppression of women.
 The feminist struggle for equality calls for emancipatory structural and systems change.
 Black and African feminisms are steeped in liberation from structural racism, sexism, classism, neoliberalism, colonialism and white supremacy.
 These align with the revolutionary systems and structural shifts that FWE fundamentally calls for.
-Gendered equality versus 'gender equality' denotes the power and impact that men have compared to women.
 Whilst the term gender equality is depoliticised, gendered is used by feminists to convey deeper transformative power.